Michael Flynn Left The Trump White House This Week. Here's How That Happened

 In addition, the Obama administration announces it will be closing down two compounds in the U.S. it says were "used by Russian personnel for intelligence-related purposes."

 Dec.
-29 is also when the conversations between Flynn and Ambassador Kislyak regarding sanctions took place (this story would break on Jan.
+29 is also when the conversations between Flynn and Kislyak regarding sanctions took place (this story would break on Jan.
 12, 2017).
 According to a Washington Post story from Feb.
 9, two officials "said that Flynn urged Russia not to overreact to the penalties being imposed by President Barack Obama, making clear that the two sides would be in position to review the matter after Trump was sworn in as president."

 Jan.
 6, 2017

-The Office of the Director of National Intelligence releases a declassified report finding that Russian President Vladimir Putin ordered a campaign to influence the U.S. presidential election, and that a major part of that was the hacking of emails at the Democratic National Committee.
+The Office of the Director of National Intelligence releases a declassified report finding that Russian President Vladimir Putin ordered a campaign to influence the U.S. presidential election and that a major part of that was the hacking of emails at the Democratic National Committee.

 "Putin and the Russian Government aspired to help President-elect Trump's election chances when possible by discrediting Secretary Clinton and publicly contrasting her unfavorably to him," the report says.
 The authors added that "Russia's goals were to undermine public faith in the U.S. democratic process."